Conservative Party delays sending out leadership ballots on security advice

 The Conservative Party has delayed sending out ballot papers for the leadership election over security concerns.

-The Daily Telegraph reported that the party has made changes to its process on the advice of the National Cyber Security Centre (NCSC), part of GCHQ, following warnings that cyber hackers could change people’s votes.
+The party has made changes to its process on the advice of the National Cyber Security Centre (NCSC), part of GCHQ, following warnings that hackers could change members’ votes.

-Under the party’s original system, members would be able to vote but change their decision while the ballot remained open but now a unique code will be provided which will only allow one, unchangeable vote, the paper said.
+Under the party’s original system, members would be able to vote but change their decision while the ballot remained open but now a unique code will be provided which will only allow one, unchangeable vote.

 The ballots had been due to be sent out from Monday but could now arrive as late as Thursday August 11.